For the average person who wants to lose weight

 However, the plastic layer usually contains bisphenol-A. Some producers use a plastic layer which doesn't contain bisphenol-A, but you have to check with the producer to make sure that this is the case; still, there is no guarantee that the replacement is safer.

 The problem is that the bisphenol-A (BPA), a chemical which may be dangerous to health, leaches into the food.
-The amount of leached bisphenol-A which ends up in the body depends on the type of food, with canned soup being the worst.
+The amount of leached bisphenol-A which ends up in the body depends on the type of food, with canned soup being by far the worst.
 This doesn't necessarily make the canned food unsafe, because the absolute amount of ingested bisphenol-A is still below the level which is considered safe.

 Both Europe's and USA's food safety administrations say that bisphenol-A is safe to use in the packaging of foods.